-In the year to 30 June 2012, Auckland Transport board meetings will be held to satisfy those statutory requirements on:
+In the year to 30 June 2012, Auckland Transport board meetings will be held to satisfy those statutory requirements in:

-- 20 June 2012; and - 19 September 2012.
+- May 2012; and - August 2012.

 The specific times and locations of these meetings will be publicly notified in newspapers with a circulation across Auckland, and on the Auckland Transport website.